kaydenkehe/cs50-final/DESIGN.md

 - `parameters.json` - Contains the parameters generated as a result of training the neural network to detect pizza.
 These parameters are loaded into the model in `app.py`.
 - `users.db` - Database containing the usernames and (hashed) passwords for all registered users.
 - `app.py` - Python / Flask server that handles user registration, user login, and pizza prediction.
+Includes a test directory used to establish that the server is running, login and registration directories to handle login and registration, and a prediction directory that transforms an image received in a POST request and uses the model to predict whether the image contains a pizza.

 Nothing here is really interesting from a design standpoint.